SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

 Enter a patient ID (or 'no' to exit): no
 Exiting per-patient inference.
 ```

-Batch inference runs first generating all predictions and top-10 interpretability summaries

-- LightGBM outputs classification probabilities and regression predictions
-- TCN outputs classification probabilities and back-transformed regression values
-- Top-10 SHAP (LightGBM) and Gradient×Input saliency (TCN) features are saved as a combined CSV
-- The script prints concise status messages confirming each saved artifact

-Interactive CLI mode follows automatically, allowing per-patient lookup

-- The script lists all valid patient IDs from the test set
+1. The script lists all valid patient IDs from the test set
-- Users enter a patient ID to view that patient’s predictions
+2. Users enter a patient ID to view that patient’s predictions
-- **Predictions:**
+3. **Predictions:**
   - **LightGBM section displays:** `max_risk` probability + `median_risk` probability + `pct_time_high` regression output (clipped at 0 if negative)
   - **TCN section displays:** `prob_max` + `prob_median` + `pct_time_high` (back-transformed via `expm1`, clipped ≥ 0)
-- Results are printed cleanly and instantly using precomputed batch outputs—no recomputation
+4. Results are printed cleanly and instantly using precomputed batch outputs—no recomputation
-- Typing `"no"` exits the loop and ends the session
+5. Typing `"no"` exits the loop and ends the session

-Terminal output design is intentionally minimal, readable, and aligned with deployment-lite expectations, enabling quick inspection without noise

 ---